OpenTranslationBible/open-bible/en-GB/41.Mark/md/mark-08.md

 ## Mark 8:13

-Then He left them, got back into the boat and crossed to the other side.
+Then He left them, re-entered the boat, and crossed to the other side.

 ---